 You probably already know that cold weather can cause your tires to deflate, but did you know that when your car sits for extended periods of time the tires can develop flat spots.
-Even just as little time as a month can cause problems.
+According to http://tyreinflatorguide.com/ even just as little time as a month can cause problems.
 In addition to driving your car once a week, check your tire pressure and inflate them to the factory specs found on the doorsill or owner’s manual.

 Don’t Use Your Parking Brake

 Unless your vehicle is parked on an angled surface, there’s no need to use your parking brake.
 If you’re not driving your car for long periods, rust can develop on the rotors and if the parking brake is left on it can bind the brake pads to the rotors.
 If it’s only going to be a couple of weeks, this shouldn’t be an issue, but longer than that just leave the parking brake off.

 Watch Out for Pests